 “...an expression of dissatisfaction by one or more students about a university’s action or lack of action, or about the standard of service provided by or on behalf of the university”

-The scope of this procedure is on resolving dissatisfaction about your experience of education or services and not with disputing academic marks, issues with progression, fitness to attend or other matters.
+The scope of this procedure is on resolving dissatisfaction about your experience of education or services and not with disputing academic marks, issues with progression, support to study or other matters.